scarrera11/sofiacarrera-site/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a PhD candidate in <a href="https://lsa.umich.edu/psych/program-areas/biopsychology.html" target="_blank">biopsychology</a> at the University of Michigan conducting research with the Simien Mountains Gelada Research Project (<a href="https://geladaresearch.org/" target="_blank">SMGRP</a>).
-My interests span behavioral endocrinology, developmental biology, and life history.
-I address my research questions with behavioral observations and non-invasive hormone sample collection.
-My dissertation focuses on early-life adversity and maternal effects in a wild primate - geladas.
+I am fascinated by individual variations in behavior, health, and fitness, and my research aims to uncover the drivers of these variations.
+Currently, I focus on how the early-life environment shapes offspring development and health in a wild population of monkeys (geladas) with the Simien Mountains Gelada Research Project (<a href="https://geladaresearch.org/" target="_blank">SMGRP</a>).
+Through behavioral observations and non-invasive sample collection I examine how offspring adjust their developmental trajectory when faced with early-life adversity.
+I believe such research in non-human primates is critical for understanding and improving health disparities in human populations.

+I conduct all of my research analyses using the <a href="https://www.r-project.org/about.html" target="_blank">R programming language</a>.
+I believe that open source software is a major step in making science and research more inclusive and accessible.
+I make sure that my mentoring of undergraduate students includes teaching them the basics of R to jumpstart their development as independent researchers.

+In addition to being a science nerd, I enjoy spending my time outdoors, whether that be by taking a daily walk or by rock climbing.
+Also, until I have my own dog I will ask to pet yours when I see it out and about.